alexsaves/node-filemunge/README.md

     contents = contents.replace(/hello world/gi, 'some other text');
     return new Buffer(contents);
   }
-});
+  // Note: you can also remove a file here by returning false });
 myfiles.iterateSync(function (filename, contents) {
   // upload to s3